 Scope: Establish Occupational Health and Safety (OH&amp;S) Project delivery objectives and performance measures.
 Manage Project OH&amp;S activities.
 Monitor relevant OH&amp;S performance metrics.
 Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.
 Monthly Highlights: Continued to receive health and safety updates and incident reports from BCIB and the Contractor.
-15 incidents were documented in the health and safety log for the month.
-None of the incidents resulted in lost time due to injury in the month.
-Lost Time Injury Frequency Rate (LTIFR) for the Project is 1.0 which is below the 2021 WorkSafeBC average of 1.2 for Bridge, Overpass, or Viaduct Construction or Repair.
+16 incidents were documented in the health and safety log for the month.
+None of the incidents resulted in a Lost Time Injury.
+Lost Time Injury Frequency Rate for the Project is 0.9 which is below the 2021 WorkSafeBC average of 1.2 for Bridge, Overpass, or Viaduct Construction or Repair.
 Three Month Lookahead: Update Safe Work Plans and Safe Job Procedures as required.
-Deliver training on the Job Hazard Assessment and Risk Mitigation Plan for all Project Team members.
+Continue to deliver training on the Job Hazard Assessment and Risk Mitigation Plan.
 Conduct OH&amp;S audits as and when required.